Avaiga/taipy-doc/docs/manuals/gui/extension/index.md

 All elements must indicate what their default property name is.
-That is used in Markdown pages as the first fragment of the `<|...|>` construct or the value located in the text part of an element tag in HTML pages.
+That is used in Markdown pages as the first fragment of the `<|...|>` construct or the value located in the text part of an element tag in HTML pages.<br/>
 Of course, *default_property_name* must be one of the keys of the properties dictionary provided to the [`Element` constructor](Element.__init__()^).